flowbased/fbp-spec/ui/notes.md

 - Run all tests in project explicitly/manually
 - Run a particular test explicitly/manually
+- Run only tests matching a search "grep"
 - Run all in project tests automatically after change

 Results